Hiking and Mountain Biking Trails Info

 Issaquah Trails and Parks

-There are dozens of parks and hiking trails for you to explore when you visit Issaquah.
-There is good reason that locals call the highland area around Issaquah the “Issaquah Alps.”
+Miles of hiking trails to explore when you visit Issaquah.
+There is good reason locals call the highland area around Issaquah the “Issaquah Alps.”
 Check out our plentiful state and city parks or hit the trails!

 State Parks, Forests and Open Areas